Opportunity / Intern

 • Familiarity with spatial analysis tools (such as QGIS, ArcGIS, or Google Earth Engine), data processing or statistical analysis tools (such as R, Python, Excel, or STATA), or data visualization tools.

-• Interest and ability to work from the CC Lab’s office in New Haven, Connecticut.
+• Interest in and ability to work from the CC Lab’s office in New Haven, Connecticut.

 Preferred experience: